-Initially, the mailbox has a generic greeting: "You have reached mailbox 501.
-Dial zero to reach the operator or begin recording at the tone."
-You can record up to three different greetings in your own voice, indicating your availability to return calls.
-Also, you can change any greeting as often as necessary, by just recording over a previously recorded greeting.
+Initially, your mailbox has a generic greeting: "You have reached the mailbox for extension xxx.
+Dial 0 to reach the operator or begin recording at the tone."
+You can record up to three different personal greetings in your own voice indicating your availability to return calls.

+You can change any personal greeting as often as necessary by recording over a previously recorded personal greeting.

-Warning: Don't delete all of the greetings; make sure at least one always remains.
-Deleting all the greetings will turn off the mailbox.
+Warning: Do not delete all of your personal greetings; make sure at least one always remains.
+Deleting all the greetings not only doesn't revert to the initial default greeting, it also will turn off your mailbox.